 The University of Kansas Cancer Center’s first continuous CoC accreditation began in 1934 and they have received multiple Outstanding Achievement awards.
 The cancer center received the NCI Cancer Center designation in 2012 and is currently pending review for the Comprehensive Cancer Center designation.
 In addition to these accreditations, The University of Kansas Cancer Center has held NAPBC accreditation since 2017.

-The cancer registry consists of 21 staff CTRs, including one manager and one supervisor.
+The cancer registry consists of 21 staff ODS-Cs, including one manager and one supervisor.
 Prior to the COVID-19 pandemic, the cancer registry was 80% remote with 20% of staff working a hybrid schedule.
 At the start of the pandemic, the team moved to being 100% remote.
 The team will continue the remote model and give local staff members the opportunity to work on site as needed.
 The registry staff shares remarkable longevity with a 10-year average of service to the health system and five staff members with more than 15 years of service.

 The University of Kansas Cancer Center registry team collaborates with other oncology stake holders within the health system and Kansas University Medical Center to provide curated cancer registry data that supports the health system’s internal Business Intelligence Solutions (BIS) that is used for operational, strategic, clinical and research analysis.
 Registry staff serve as subject matter experts on many interdisciplinary meetings within the health system.
 In addition, The University of Kansas Cancer Center has more than 11 multidisciplinary site-specific tumor boards, for which the cancer registry team analyzes the data presented across multiple cancer center and health system leadership committees.